-Up to three additional biographical sketches for key personnel may be provided.
+Each Project Lead must provide a biographical sketch.
+Up to 10 additional biographical sketches, including the project lead biosketches, for key personnel may be provided.
 Each biographical sketch must not exceed two pages.

-4.2.13.
+4.2.12.
 Collaborating Organizations (complete online)

-List all key participating organizations that will partner with the applicant organization to provide one or more components essential to the success of the program (e.g., evaluation, clinical services, recruitment to screening, etc.).
+List all key participating organizations that will partner with the applicant organization to provide one or more components essential to the success of the project (e.g., evaluation, clinical services, recruitment to screening, etc.).

-4.2.14.
+4.2.13.
 Letters of Commitment

-Applicants should provide letters of commitment and/or memorandums of understanding from community organizations, key faculty, or any other component essential to the success of the program.
+Applicants should provide letters of commitment and/or memorandums of understanding from community organizations, key faculty, or any other component essential to the success of the project.